Why Insurance Products Provide Better Retirement Solutions Than Bonds

 By providing more after-tax income to clients, the guaranteed lifetime income annuity allows the equity part of the client’s portfolio to grow tax-efficiently.
 This creates more long-term wealth and better retirement outcomes.

-As we’ll show in this article, guaranteed lifetime income products help to provide significantly more after-tax wealth than traditional retirement solutions for the following reasons:
+As we’ll show in this article, guaranteed lifetime income products help to provide significantly better retirement outcomes than traditional retirement solutions for the following reasons:

 1) Access to long-term bond yields without interest rate risk: